gypsydave5/yelp_clone/README.md

 ####Overview

-A clone of the popular services locator [Yelp](http://www.yelp.co.uk/), created as a part of the intensive weeks 9 & 10 [Rails] part of te course at [Makers Academy].
-We not only learned to find our way around a Rails project, we also applied more of the [JavaScript] we learned to create [Ajax] calls.
+A clone of the popular services locator [Yelp](http://www.yelp.co.uk/), created as a part of the intensive weeks 9 & 10 [Rails] part of the course at [Makers Academy].
+We not only learned to find our way around a Rails project, we also applied more of the [JavaScript] we learned in order to create [Ajax] calls.

 ####User experience